-Now for the impressive results!
-The Duct Cleaning Unit is cleaned after every job and the results shown here are common.
 The fabric air filters shown inflated in image 3 are 3.5′ tall and 1.5′ in diameter.
 You can see these nine air filters again at the end of the cleaning process in images 8 and 9 completely covered in dust.
 These nine filters contain a surface area of over 150 square feet.
 That’s a lot of dust!
 Further, the floor of the Duct Cleaning Unit’s filtering compartment is covered in more dust with larger debris accumulating in the corners.
 Just compare images 8 and 10 after a broom was used to clear some of the floor’s surface.
 Again, that’s a lot of dust!

 Our final step is cleanup.
 We remove our non-mark hoses, sheets, and other tools from your home and since we always wear boot covers you wont have any stains or marks to remember us by — just cleaner air!

 A couple of things to remember.
 Our process places your home’s ENTIRE duct work system under a vacuum, not just portions a few feet in from each register and our process filters and traps the dust and debris outside of your home.

 If you have any further questions or would like to schedule an appointment we will be happy to help!

 Our Basic Duct Cleaning Package includes placing your entire home’s ductwork under a vacuum, cleaning the ductwork mains, and cleaning up to 15 supply and return air runs.
 This is an excellent option and your home’s ductwork will be much cleaner than before we arrived.